Top 10 Tips for Efficient Yet Effective Root Cause Analysis

 Book 2, TapRooT® Root Cause Analysis Implementation, provides a checklist for implementing the TapRooT® System to achieve efficient and effective root cause analysis.
 But there is more.
 It includes Appendix A, A Sample Problem Reporting and Root Cause Analysis Guide, to help you develop your investigation policy.
 Also, it includes Appendix B, an Incident Reporting Form, to help collect initial information about an incident.

 Another book to review is Book 7, TapRooT® Evidence Collection and Interviewing Techniques to Shapen Investigation Skills.
-Collecting and preserving evidence and conducting effective interviews provides the information you need to perform a root cause analysis.
+Collecting and preserving evidence and conducting effective interviews provide the information you need to perform a root cause analysis.
 Book 7 includes information on:

 - pre-planning for an investigation,